digitaltom/photobooth/README.md

 - Control the app with systemd:
   `systemctl <start|stop|restart|status> photobooth`
 - See the logfile: `tail -f log/production.log`
+- Rake tasks
+  - `rake picture_set:record`: Trigger a new picture from console
+  - `rake picture_set:recreate_polaroid_images[path]`: Re-create all polaroid images in a batch
+  - `rake picture_set:recreate_animations[path]`: Re-create all animations in a batch
+  - `rake picture_set:export[output,path]`: Export all images into one output directory

 Anything is not working when following this manual?
-Please open an issue in the github project!
+Please open an [issue](https://github.com/digitaltom/photobooth/issues) in the github project!

 ## My Photobooth: